Five Frequently Asked Questions about EDS And School by Peggy Rocha Snuggs

 - What should the school and teacher know about Ehlers Danlos Syndrome (EDS)?

-The school administrators, guidance department, nursing staff and educators should know about EDS and how your child is affected by it before the beginning of the school year.
+The school administrators, guidance department, nursing staff and educators should know about Ehlers-Danlos Syndrome and how your child is affected by it before the beginning of the school year.
 Make sure this information is included in your child’s Cumulative Record.
 Do not assume that teachers will remember your child’s condition.

 Teachers should be given a copy of the 504 Plan at the start of the year.

-Teachers should know that the EDS child often feels isolated and different from their peers.
-They can help the EDS child feel accepted by frequent discussions with the child about his or her feelings, identifying and encouraging development of talents, and inclusion in activities that are not restricted.
+Teachers should know that the Ehlers-Danlos Syndrome child often feels isolated and different from their peers.
+They can help the Ehlers-Danlos Syndrome child feel accepted by frequent discussions with the child about his or her feelings, identifying and encouraging development of talents, and inclusion in activities that are not restricted.

 The educator, when guiding students to his/her choices of electives and activities, should know that certain activities might cause damage to joints or fragile skin and may put the child at risk for injury or failure.